vasuadari/learn_cors/README.md

 As we are voluntarily requesting to serve content from Origin Web App.
 Your browser will/should serve it without any trouble.
 But, when it comes to XHR requests, JavaScript which is loaded by Origin Web App in your browser can make a request to any server(https://netflix.com) requesting for a resource.
-Now, Origin Web App is owned by Github but https://netflix.com is owned by a company named Netflix, that server could pontentially serve anything.
+Now, Origin Web App is owned by Github but https://netflix.com is owned by Netflix, that server could pontentially serve anything.
 Github cannot take control of a server which is owned by Netflix.
 This has lot of security implications pontentially stealing a content from one website(it could be a financial website) to any remote server.

 Luckily, CORS tackles this problem very well with a given set of rules.